 When you buy a coupon be aware of the current price of the buffet or restaurant you want to go to; calculate how much you are actually saving, since many ‘coupon sites’ add a fee for themselves.
 More further down this page.

 Generally speaking, the best deals are during low season (roughly from November to March except for hot dates such as New Year’s Eve or Christmas, which is becoming a more popular time to come to Vegas than in the past).
 But you can still find good deals on high season.
 But beware: there are dozens of websites purporting to offer you the best Vegas deals.
 In fact, most of them are regurgitating groupon-like deals or deals you can find pretty much everywhere; so, shop around by all means but, if you are in a hurry, we’ll give you a list of the most reputable Vegas websites offering you reliable information and deals (further down) but, if you are interested in coupons only, our page on Vegas Coupons will give you all the information you need to find the best value.
-The best deals are free passes or entries, of course, especially if you consider that buffets are primarily a way to entice potential casino players into various Vegas casinos (since we always have to walk through the casino before getting to the buffet and, when your belly is full, it’s very tempting to sit down at a slot machine!)
+The best deals are free passes or entries, of course, especially if you consider that buffets can be a way to entice potential casino players into various Vegas casinos (since we always have to walk through the casino before getting to the buffet and, when your belly is full, it’s very tempting to sit down at a slot machine!)

 Groupon Deal Trick